-- The patient's Medicare card number must be quoted on all direct-bill forms for that patient. - The basic forms provided are loose leaf to enable the patient details to be imprinted from the Medicare card. - The forms include information required by Regulations under Subsection 19(6) of the Health Insurance Act. - The practitioner must cause the particulars relating to the professional service to be set out on the assignment form before the patient signs the form and cause the patient to receive a copy of the form as soon as practicable after the patient signs it. - Where a patient is unable to sign the assignment form the signature of the patient's parent, guardian or other responsible person (other than the practitioner, practitioner's staff, hospital proprietor, hospital staff, residential aged care facility proprietor or residential aged care facility staff) is acceptable.
-The reason the patient is unable to sign should also be stated.
-In the absence of a "responsible person" the patient signature section should be left blank and in the section headed "Practitioner's Use" or on the back of the assignment form, an explanation should be given as to why the patient was unable to sign (eg unconscious, injured hand, etc) and this note should be signed or initialled by the doctor.
+- the notation "Patient unable to sign" and - in the section headed 'Practitioner's Use', an explanation should be given as to why the patient was unable to sign (e.g. unconscious, injured hand etc.) and this note should be signed or initialled by the doctor.
 If in the opinion of the practitioner the reason is of such a "sensitive" nature that revealing it would constitute an unacceptable breach of patient confidentiality or unduly embarrass or distress the recipient of the patient's copy of the assignment of benefits form, a concessional reason "due to medical condition" to signify that such a situation exists may be substituted for the actual reason.
 However, this should not be used routinely and in most cases it is expected that the reason given will be more specific.